vadupdawg/Cognitive-Triangulation-Pipeline/docs/pseudocode/ScoutAgent.md

 FUNCTION main(repositoryPath)
     -- TEST happy path-- Ensure the agent completes a full run without errors.

-    -- Load the state from the last successful run.
-    -- TEST error handling-- Run with a non-existent or corrupt state file. previousState = loadPreviousState(SCOUT_STATE_FILE)

-    -- Scan the repository to get a snapshot of the current file state.
-    -- TEST repository scanning-- Ensure it correctly finds files and ignores excluded ones. currentState = scanRepository(repositoryPath, EXCLUSION_PATTERNS)

-    -- Compare the new state with the old state to identify all changes. changes = analyzeChanges(currentState, previousState)

-    -- Log the summary of detected changes.
-    LOG "Discovered " + changes.newAndModifiedFiles.length + " new/modified files."
-    LOG "Discovered " + changes.deletedFiles.length + " deleted files."
-    LOG "Discovered " + changes.renamedFiles.length + " renamed files."

     -- Connect to the database with retry logic.
     -- TEST database connection-- Test connection failure and retry mechanism. dbConnection = connectToDatabaseWithRetry(SQLITE_DB_PATH, maxRetries=3, backoffFactor=2)